aonsager/aonsager.github.io/_posts/2009-05-31-samasource-selected-for-fbfund-rev.md

 - "#6F6A6B"
 - "#725A4D"
 - "#FCAA38"
+archive:
+- work
 ---

 Hooray!
 Along with 18 companies and one other non-profit, **Samasource was chosen to participate in fbFund’s incubator program this summer**.
 Check out the full list of winners on [VentureBeat](http://venturebeat.com/2009/05/28/fbfund-17-companies-and-2-nonprofits-win-head-to-palo-alto/) or [InsideFacebook](http://www.insidefacebook.com/2009/05/28/facebook-announces-19-2009-fbfund-winners/).

 What this means is that we’ll have Palo Alto office space, lots of media attention, an official Facebook seal of approval, and possibly free lunches */crossfingers*.
 The catch?

 <!-- more -->

 > Due to the way fbFund is structured, the non-profit startups cannot receive funding ([Facebook dev blog](http://developers.facebook.com/news.php?blog=1&story=249)).

 Bummer...